Loading

 a) Your vehicle is compliant

-b) Your vehicle does not conform
+b) Your vehicle does not comply

 Either the agent will give you a new appointment if the problem can be corrected, or the agent considers that tests are necessary to validate compliance (see next point), or he will not follow up and you will not be able to register the vehicle.